 Are the Italic sateen sheets worth the price?

 Italic compares its products to online luxury retailers known for their quality and high price tags.
 Italic uses a membership club business model to reduce the price of their products.
 Consequently, you get good quality at a reasonable price.
+(While it's no longer a requirement to be a member to shop, you still have the option of Italic Bold.)
 These aren’t the cheapest sheets you will find.
 However, for the quality and comfort you get for a four-piece, queen-size set, they are worth the price.

 Italic Slumber Cotton Sateen Sheet Set vs. PeachSkinSheets Night Sweats